bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.4.1 - 20.05.2014 =
+* Bugfix : Bug with replacing, restoring, deleting of links was fixed.
+* Bugfix : We fixed a bug which created a database when you first start the plugin.
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 3.9.1.
+* NEW : The Ukrainian language file is added to the plugin.

 = V1.4 - 31.03.2014 =
 * Update : We added support for custom types.
-* Budfix : Plugin optimization is done.
+* Bugfix : Plugin optimization is done.
 * Update : BWS menu and screenshots are updated.

 = V1.3 - 10.02.2014 =